seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

       - \mathcal{R}_x(S_x, \partial_z T)
    \right],

-where :math:`\mathcal{R}_x` denotes a a slope-dependent estimate of how much vertical stratification contaminates the horizontal gradient.
+where :math:`\mathcal{R}_x` denotes a slope-dependent estimate of how much vertical stratification contaminates the horizontal gradient.
 This term uses a sign-aware (min/max) stencil that selects locally appropriate vertical neighbor averages of :math:`\partial_z T` based on the sign of the slope.

 Specifically, the reconstruction is given by: